Branding Chocolatey Applications (C4B)

 Chocolatey GUI in action with branding

-Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, and the icon in the taskbar.
+Notice that the splash screen image has been replaced, as well as the logo at the top left of the application.

 NOTE